Public Financial Governance and the Role of Parliamentarians

 Interventions

-A series of capacity building activities were held targeting MPs and Staff from 9 African countries.
-The trainings served as platforms to:
+A series of capacity-building activities were held targeting MPs and Staff from 9 African countries.
+The training served as platform to:

 • Transfer skills and knowledge on accountability and oversight issues and mechanisms